 Cost of Revenues.
-These costs consist primarily of royalties, a portion of our internet access costs, hosted service expenses for our products delivered as a SaaS offering, and expenses directly associated with professional services delivery.
-Cost of revenues increased 51.6% primarily due to increased demand for our professional services which created a need for us to engage additional, more expensive third-party resources to meet that demand.
+These costs consist primarily of royalties, a portion of our internet access costs, hosted service expenses for EFT Cloud Services, and expenses directly associated with professional services delivery.
+Cost of revenues increased 57.0% primarily due to increased demand for our professional services which created a need for us to engage additional, more expensive third-party resources to meet that demand in a timely manner.

 Selling, General and Administrative.
-These expenses increased 2.5% primarily due to:
+These expenses increased 3.0% primarily due to: